MoCA: Multi-modal Cross-masked Autoencoder for Time Series in Digital Health: Introduction

 \section{Introduction}

-Advancements in mobile and wearable device technology in recent years have enabled the measurement and tracking of complex multi-modal health data.
-For example, physical activity can be continuously monitored using multiple sensors, such as accelerometers and gyroscopes, embedded in wearable trackers.
-The scope of digital health data extends beyond activity tracking to modalities such as Electroencephalography (EEG) \cite{xie2022transformer, yuan2024eeg}, sleep patterns \cite{ fayyaz2023bringing}, glucose levels \cite{lee2023glucose, sergazinov2023gluformer}, functional magnetic resonance imaging (fMRI) \cite{sarraf2023alzheimer, kwon2025predicting}, and many more.
-These rich data have become instrumental in disease prevention, early diagnosis, treatment monitoring, and intervention assessment, offering unprecedented opportunities to advance health research and improve patient outcomes.
+Wearable and mobile device technology has transformed population health monitoring by enabling continuous, multi-modal measurement of physiological and behavioral signals in real-world environments.
+Modern wearable devices capture rich data streams from motion sensors such as accelerometers and gyroscopes \cite{GreenwoodHickman2021CHAP, stamatakis2022association, su2022epidemiology}, as well as emerging modalities such as electroencephalography (EEG) \cite{xie2022transformer, yuan2024eeg}, electrocardiography (ECG) \cite{yan2019fusing, hu2022transformer, meng2022enhancing, che2021constrained}, continuous glucose monitoring \cite{lee2023glucose, sergazinov2023gluformer}, and numerous other physiological sensors.
+Wearable devices have become instrumental in disease prevention \cite{javaid2022medicine, ginsburg2024key, menassa2025future}, early diagnosis and monitoring \cite{shajari2023emergence, etli2024future, mirjalali2022wearable}, and evidence-based clinical interventions \cite{gill2023potential, smuck2021emerging}, offering unprecedented opportunities to advance population health research and enable personalized medicine.

-Our work is motivated by the practical application of mobile and wearable trackers for monitoring physical activity through multiple sensors.
-This application has gained increasing popularity in clinical studies, enabling researchers to examine how physical activity influences various health outcomes such as cardiovascular disease, and to facilitate early interventions for conditions such as the Alzheimer’s disease.
-By understanding the role of physical activity in health, researchers and clinicians can also develop evidence-based guidelines for targeted interventions, ultimately promoting disease prevention and overall well-being.

-In studies involving data from wearable and mobile devices, measurements are often recorded in ``free-living” environments without laboratory calibration, resulting in a lack of gold-standard labels.
-Missing data from one or more modalities is also a common challenge.
-These issues are especially pronounced in clinical studies, where sample sizes tend to be small and collecting calibrated data is more difficult \cite{di2022considerations}.
-In such scenarios, self-supervised learning has emerged as an effective approach by leveraging unlabeled data in pre-training.
-A particularly promising approach within this paradigm is the masked autoencoder (MAE) \cite{mae}, which was originally developed for computer vision but can be adapted for time series data \cite{li2023ti, zhang2023trid, tang2022mtsmae}.
-In MAE, a portion of the input data is randomly masked, and the model is trained to reconstruct these masked elements using only the unmasked information to learn latent representations that capture essential patterns in the data.

-Comparing to data from a single modality, data from multiple modalities have more complex correlation structures, including inter- and intra-modality correlations.
-In digital health applications, these correlations are often temporal in nature, with simultaneously measured signals across different modalities providing insights into each other.
-When developing multi-modal MAE approaches, it is crucial to take into account such correlation structures.
-While several MAE methods have been proposed for multi-modal data \cite{yang2024cmvim, bachmann2022multimae, yan2022multi}, existing approaches often lack theoretical justification for their masking strategies and instead rely on ad hoc solutions.